AvirukBasak/js-concepts/README.md

 - The code should bring to light a feature of the JS language

 ## For HacktoberFest
-- All well-written PRs will be `hacktoberfest-accepted`
+- All well-written PRs will be labelled `hacktoberfest-accepted`
 - However, PRs are merged after a review so u gotta wait a little